A Bayesian Nonparametric System Reliability Model which Integrates Multiple Sources of Lifetime Information: Introduction

-In reliability analysis, it is often the goal to estimate an unknown CDF.
-A key characteristic of reliability data, however, is the presence of censored observations.
-Quite often, we are interested in the reliability of a system that is composed of several smaller components, each with their own distribution function describing the probability of failure at any given point in time.
-Let $F(t)$ and $R(t)=1-F(t)$ denote the distribution function and reliability function of a random variable, respectively.
+In reliability analysis, it is often the goal to estimate an unknown cumulative distribution function (CDF).
+A key characteristic of reliability data, however, is often the presence of right censored observations.
+In system reliability one is interested in the measuring the reliability of that system which is composed of smaller components, each with their own CDF describing the probability of failure at or before a given point in time.
+Let $F(t)$ denote the CDF and $R(t)=1-F(t)$ represent the reliability function.